Bracket: Parentheses or round brackets

+In formal writing, "parentheses" is also used in British English.

 Uses of ( )

 Parentheses contain adjunctive material that serves to clarify (in the manner of a gloss) or is aside from the main point.

-A milder effect may be obtained by using a pair of commas as the delimiter, though if the sentence contains commas for other purposes, visual confusion may result.
-That issue is fixed by using a pair of dashes instead, to bracket the parenthetical.
+A comma before or after the material can also be used, though if the sentence contains commas for other purposes, visual confusion may result.
+A dash before and after the material is also sometimes used.

-In American usage, parentheses are usually considered separate from other brackets, and calling them "brackets" is unusual.

 Parentheses may be used in formal writing to add supplementary information, such as "Senator John McCain (R - Arizona) spoke at length".
 They can also indicate shorthand for "either singular or plural" for nouns, e.g. "the claim(s)".
-It can also be used for gender neutral language, especially in languages with grammatical gender, e.g. "(s)he agreed with his/her physician" (the slash in the second instance, as one alternative is replacing the other, not adding to it).
+It can also be used for gender-neutral language, especially in languages with grammatical gender, e.g. "(s)he agreed with his/her physician" (the slash in the second instance, as one alternative is replacing the other, not adding to it).

 Parenthetical phrases have been used extensively in informal writing and stream of consciousness literature.
 Examples include the southern American author William Faulkner (see Absalom, Absalom! and the Quentin section of The Sound and the Fury) as well as poet E. E. Cummings.

-Parentheses have historically been used where the dash is currently used in alternatives, such as "parenthesis)(parentheses".
-Examples of this usage can be seen in editions of Fowler's.
+Parentheses have historically been used where the em dash is currently used in alternatives, such as "parenthesis)(parentheses".
+Examples of this usage can be seen in editions of Fowler's Dictionary of Modern English Usage.

 Parentheses may be nested (generally with one set (such as this) inside another set).
 This is not commonly used in formal writing (though sometimes other brackets [especially square brackets] will be used for one or more inner set of parentheses [in other words, secondary {or even tertiary} phrases can be found within the main parenthetical sentence]).

+Language

-Any punctuation inside parentheses or other brackets is independent of the rest of the text: "Mrs Pennyfarthing (What?
-Yes, that was her name!) was my landlady."
-In this use, the explanatory text in the parentheses is a parenthesis.
-Parenthesized text is usually short and within a single sentence.
-Where several sentences of supplemental material are used in parentheses the final full stop would be within the parentheses, or simply omitted.
-Again, the parenthesis implies that the meaning and flow of the text is supplemental to the rest of the text and the whole would be unchanged were the parenthesized sentences removed.
+A parenthesis in rhetoric and linguistics refers to the entire bracketed text, not just to the enclosing marks used (so all the text in this set of round brackets may be described as "a parenthesis").
+Taking as an example the sentence "Mrs. Pennyfarthing (What?
+Yes, that was her name!) was my landlady.", the explanatory phrase between the parentheses is itself called a parenthesis.
+Again, the parenthesis implies that the meaning and flow of the bracketed phrase is supplemental to the rest of the text and the whole would be unchanged were the parenthesised sentences removed.
+The term refers to the syntax rather than the enclosure method: the same clause in the form "Mrs. Pennyfarthing – What?
+Yes, that was her name! – was my landlady" is also a parenthesis.
+(In non-specialist usage, the term "parenthetical phrase" is more widely understood.)

-In more formal usage, "parenthesis" may refer to the entire bracketed text, not just to the punctuation marks used (so all the text in this set of round brackets may be said to be "a parenthesis", "a parenthetical", or "a parenthetical phrase").

-In linguistics, parentheses are used for indistinguishable or unidentified utterances.
+In phonetics, parentheses are used for indistinguishable or unidentified utterances.
 They are also seen for silent articulation (mouthing), where the expected phonetic transcription is derived from lip-reading, and with periods to indicate silent pauses, for example (...) or (2 sec).

+In some languages, such as the Nicodemus orthography for Coeur d’Alene, parentheses are used as phonemic symbols instead of punctuation.